czi-catalystproject/hub-champion-training/index.md

 ::::{grid-item}
 :columns: 8

 This lesson is aimed at Hub Champions in charge of 2i2c managed JupyterHubs in the cloud.
-Learn the fundamentals of adminstering your hub and providing user support to your research and education communities.
+Learn the fundamentals of administering your hub and providing user support to your research and education communities.

 Training is delivered over two synchronous workshops, each two hours in length a week apart.
 The week in between is dedicated to self-guided study with asynchronous support provided by the instructors.
 ::::